chriswtchu/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-1. Set working directory to the clone folder (I do not show it in assignment because of privacy)
-2. Unzip the file inside the repo and read the csv
+- Unzip the file inside the repo and read the csv
-3. Change date type
+- Change date type

 ```r
 unzip(zipfile="activity.zip")